HI-Health Informatics

 Exploration of leadership theory and development, and the role of leadership in internal and external advocacy.
 The emphasis is on the application of leadership theories to individuals and groups in healthcare settings.

-HI 632.
-Quantitative Methods for Health Informatics.
+HI 633.
+Artificial Intelligence Methods in Health Services.
 3 Hours.

 HI 641.
 Healthcare Data Analytics Challenges, Methods, and Tools.
 3 Hours.